-The Mechanism is dependent on the cooperation of Member States in order to fulfil the mandate this Council has provided: to ensure accountability, and justice for the victims.
+The Mechanism is dependent on the cooperation of Member States in order to fulfil the mandate this Council has provided: to ensure accountability and justice for the victims.
 We regret that despite an earlier agreement, the Mechanism continues to face problems in the relocation of the eight persons who have been acquitted or released.
 We urge Niger to fully adhere to their agreement with the UN.

 Norway appreciates the Office of the Prosecutor’s work, including the assistance rendered to national jurisdictions prosecuting international crimes.
 We thank the States that assist the Mechanism in tracking fugitives.
 And we urge all States to fully cooperate